GoodComms/goodcomms/README.md

 **Option A — Proxy on the host (Caddy installed directly on the server)**

 Expose port 4076 to the host's loopback interface.
-No shared Docker network needed.
-GoodComms is self-contained and your proxy hits it via `localhost`.
+No shared Docker network needed — GoodComms is self-contained and your proxy hits it via `localhost`.

 ```yaml
 services: